leeichang/azure_chatgpt/README-en.md

 I want to use chatgpt to help with software development!
 So there is a ditch thinking about this project!
 So how to import personal and company information into chatgpt to train your own chat robot to make the target of this process!

 All the content I ask chatgpt in English! and answer!
-I used chatgpt in Chinese to translate the Chinese version!
+I used chatgpt 『in Chinese』 to translate the Chinese version!
 The content I wrote is translated with google translate!

 All of the content of this Repositorie